Where will the pool be?

 A natural pool is easier to maintain so has lower running costs than a traditional indoor pool.
 It can be cheaper to build.
 This will make it easier to make the swimming pool sustainable financially.

 Natural swimming pools are healthy.
-They have lower risks for certain infections than traditional pools and don't suffer from risks associated with chlorine such as asthma, cancer, reproductive issues and skin ageing.
-Cold water swimming had documented health benefits.
+They have lower risk for certain infections than traditional pools and don't suffer from the hazards of chlorine such as asthma, cancer, reproductive issues and skin ageing.
+Cold water swimming has documented health benefits.
 Experience of swimming in a natural pool can help with prevention of drowning in open water.

-A natural pool also has potential to help with rainwater management.
+A natural pool could also help with rainwater management.

 How will you ensure people don't drown?

-Health and safety is our top priority and we will get professional specialist advice at every stage of the design and operation of the pool.
-Examples that we have thought about already include design to ensure that people cannot fall into deep water accidentally, a clearly visible real time water temperature display, supervision of swimming by qualified life guards, regular testing of water for pathogens, keeping the swimming area free of weeds, training sessions to help people swim safely in open water.
+Safety is our top priority and we will get expert advice at every stage of the design and operation of the pool.
+Examples that we have thought about already include fencing to ensure that people and animals cannot fall in accidentally, a clearly visible real time water temperature display, supervision of swimming by qualified life guards, regular testing of the water, keeping the swimming area free of weeds, training sessions to help people swim safely in open water.
+The pool will be shallow enough for people to stand up.

 Will the water be heated?